Guevara-chan/Slippery-Clip/README.md

 - Complete Unicode-compilancy.

 ## /Reassembling/:
-**SlipperyClip** is written completely in PureBasic v5.30 with few fixes for v5.24 compatibility.
+**SlipperyClip** is written completely in PureBasic v5.30 with few fixes for v5.24 and v5.40 compatibility.
 It relies on single dependency: COMate+ by nxSoftWare.
 To compile project use 'Main.pb' as root sourcefile.